All Episodes Plain Text

 And I believe reports are that they're taking the Syrian oil.

-My guess is, my thinking is that one of the reasons that the Assad regime has fallen is because the U .S. is stealing from those people.
+My guess is, my thinking is that one of the reasons that the Assad regime has fallen is because the U.S. is stealing from those people.

-Now, Assad is an Alawite, which is kind of a minority group, so his existence really was pretty much dependent upon his ability to compromise and get support of other groups.
+So his existence really was pretty much dependent upon his ability to compromise and get support of other groups.

 So he faced an uphill climb.